 Instant Spice K2 Drug Test Kit

-Our state of the art urinalysis K2 drug screen detects the sixteen (16) of the metabolites found in various synthetic cannabinoid products.
-With this instant and accurate technology, anyone can detect the use of this nationwide abusive drug.
+Our state of the art urinalysis K2 drug screen detects 16 of the metabolites found in various synthetic cannabinoid products.
+With this instant and accurate technology, anyone can detect the use of so-called synthetic marijuana.

 Features and Benefits:

 - Up to 72 hour detection

 - For Forensic Use

 |Name||Compounds Detected by the Confirm BioSciences K2 Test|

 |JWH-073||4-butanoic acid metabolite|